rilldata/rill/docs/docs/manage/user-management.md

 Run `rill user --help` to show commands for listing members or changing access.

-## Adding memeber a member to a specific group
+## Adding a member to a specific user group

 Another way to manage user is via User groups.
 Users can be added to a group using the following from the Rill CLI.
 You can define the usergroup to have certain permissions on specific groups.